raipbarboza/raipbarboza/README.md

-# Hi, I'm raipbarboza 👋
+# Hi, I'm Rai Barboza 👋

 I'm a professional transitioning into **Data Analytics**, with a focus on **ESG (Environmental, Social & Governance)** data — collecting, analyzing, and reporting sustainability metrics.